Riding Bean: Media

 AnimEigo originally released the Riding Bean OVA on VHS in 1990 in Japanese with English subtitles.
-It was also one of their first releases along with Metal Skin Panic MADOX-01.
-AnimEigo later produced an English dub of the OVA in 1993, and was released to VHS and Laserdisc early that year.
+It was also one of its first releases along with Metal Skin Panic MADOX-01.
+AnimEigo later produced an English dub of the OVA in 1993, and it was released on VHS and Laserdisc early that year.
 AnimEigo also released the OVA on DVD on March 26, 2002, in a single disc release with Japanese and English language tracks and English subtitles.
 Bandai Visual released the OVA on Blu-ray on November 21, 2008, in Japan.
 The principal characters also made cameo appearances in the super-deformed ARTMIC special titled Scramble Wars.

 A CD soundtrack was released by Artmic records featuring BGMs (background music tracks) and vocal tracks from the OVA.
 Songs included "Runnin' the Road", "King of the Road", and "Road Buster" by Phil Perry and "Bad Girl" by Andrea Robinson.
+It was reissued on CD in 2001 on Garfield's Creatchy label.

 Robert Woodhead, founder of AnimEigo, ran a Kickstarter campaign that ended on April 5, 2016, and raised in excess of US$130,000 (the initial goal was US$30,000) for the 2017 limited-edition Blu-ray release called a "High Octane Edition".
-They used the same uncompressed HD transfer as the Japanese BD release, but using a BD50 instead of BD25 for a higher bitrate.
+It used the same uncompressed HD transfer as the Japanese BD release, but using a BD50 instead of BD25 for a higher bitrate.
 It contains both the original Japanese soundtrack and the English dub, plus English subtitles in multicolor, greyscale and SDH variants.
 The disc is not region-coded.

+On May 18, 2018, Kenichi Sonoda revealed Project Bean Bandit, a sequel to Riding Bean.
+The project, a pilot for a new series, was successfully funded on Kickstarter at ¥23,343,872 (pledged of a ¥15,000,000 goal) and was released in May 2022.

+Reception

+Critical reception of Riding Bean has been generally positive.
+Christopher Farris of Anime News Network, on the 35th anniversary of the OVA's release in 2024, gave it a B+ rating, praising the artwork, animation, soundtrack, and story, but criticized the relationship between the two main villains Carrie and Semmerling, describing it as weird, as well as the short runtime.
+Farris ultimately concluded that the OVA "feels like a labor of love on all fronts, from its reflection of the enthusiasm of its creator to the polished production for this release.
+The OVA itself may be just above average, but the history and care behind it make it engaging."

+Raphael See of THEM Anime Reviews gave Riding Bean a 3 out of 5 star rating, handing out praise for the artwork, animation, soundtrack, story and characters, but criticized the ending, length, as well as the relationship between Semmerling and Carrie.
+See ultimately concluded the review by saying, "as an action flick, Bean delivers as promised, and you'll get some good sequences out of it.
+But you've got to wonder if it could have been done better."